HOW TO KNOW IT THE POWER STEERING PUMP ISNT WORKING PROPERLY?

-My car make a noise every time I go to work..wen the car is cold not in operationg temperature the car runs great n makes no noise..
-But wen it reaches operating temperature the car makes a noise every time I make a turn..
-You can hear the noise even more on slow turns..i checked the brakes n I dont think it has nothing to do with the brake so what could it be?
+My car make a noise every time I go to work.
+When the car is cold not in operating temperature the car runs great and makes no noise.
+But when it reaches operating temperature the car makes a noise every time I make a turn.
+You can hear the noise even more on slow turns.
+What could it be?

 First check the power steering fluid level and be sure it's full when it's cold.
 If it's real low, the pump will suck up air.

 You should be able to pinpoint the noise with a stethoscope while a helper slowly turns the steering wheel.
 Auto parts stores sell them for less than ten bucks.
 Buzzing noises that power steering pumps often cause can travel through mounting brackets, and through hoses.
 Hoses can be mispositioned and rubbing on the body.
 That will easily transmit the normal buzzing into the passenger compartment.